 Yellowstone National Park, perhaps best known for its geothermal features like Old Faithful and Mammoth Hot Springs, is one place where these animals have always done well.
 The Park preserves the most important bison herd in the United States because it is the only place where bison have lived continuously since prehistoric times.
 The herd here, estimated in 2015 to be at 4,900, is the oldest and largest public bison herd in the United States.
 Believe it or not, Bison are fast.
 As in they can run up to 35 miles-per-hour fast!
 They’re also relatively agile and strong swimmers.
 Do you have a 5 ft high fence?
 They can leap it!
 Their vision and hearing are excellent as well as their sense of smell.
 While Bison can be active at night, they are much more active during the day and at dusk.
 Females tend to be in charge of the herds, which can fluctuate in size between winter group sizes of about 20, to summer group sizes of around 200 with the maximum herd sizes reaching 1,000 during the rut, or breeding season, which is July and August.

 Bison are ruminants with a multiple-chambered stomach that includes microorganisms such as bacteria and protozoa to enable them to effectively digest plant material.
 They alternate between eating and ruminating, which is regurgitating partially digested food and chewing it again, to allow microorganisms to further break down plant material into volatile fatty acids and other compounds.
 Their large digestive tract allows them to digest lower quality foods with greater efficiency than other ungulates such as cattle, deer, or elk.

 We have all seen images of the great Bison.
-Whether in film (think Dances With Wolves), or in photographs in magazines and galleries, these massive beasts are simply striking, and are highly sought after by wildlife photographers.
+Whether in films (think Dances With Wolves) or in photographs, magazines, or galleries, these massive beasts are striking and are highly sought after by wildlife photographers, like us!

 Don’t Miss the Next Session of BCJ “Live”